discimport/pakkelabels-dk/README.md

 PHP SDK for [Pakkelabels.dk API](https://www.pakkelabels.dk/integration/api/) from the Danish shipping service [Pakkelabels.dk](https://www.pakkelabels.dk).

 This is a modified version of the officially supported version on [Pakkelabels.dk API](https://www.pakkelabels.dk/integration/api/).
-This version has composer integration, tests and will have better error handling.
+This version has composer integration, tests, following PSR2 coding standards and better error handling.

 ## Examples